vrishin710/Haskell_In_Class/README.md

 Continue through to make your own copy of this repo.

-Now in your personal copy of this repo, click "Code" in the topright, then "Codespaces", then click + or "New Codespace".
+Now in your personal copy of this repo, click "Code" in the top right, then "Codespaces", then click + or "New Codespace".

 Now you're in a codespace, follow the below instructions.